2 Describing data

 [1] NA

 In the setting above, we might be concerned that Charlie chose not to answer the question about weight because he really let himself go during Covid lockdowns (and thus is above average weight) and feels too embarrassed to answer.
 In such a case, we would expect a biased estimate of the average weight of participants if we just ignored Charlie’s non-response.
-But in other contexts, we might be willing to make assumptions that make it appropriate to ignore missing values and we can do so by specifying na.rm = TRUE.
-We will also discuss an example of missing values in Section 8.5.
+But, sometimes we might be willing to make assumptions that make it appropriate to ignore missing values and we can do so by specifying na.rm = TRUE.
+We will also see a paper studying missing values in Section 8.5.

 mean(survey_data$weight, na.rm = TRUE)